WDI-SEA/react-development-course-materials/01-React Key Concepts/03-nested-components-lecture.md

 <aside class="notes">

-**Teaching Tip**
+**Teaching Tip**:

-- Since the students will be proficient in JS it's assumed that one of the recommendations is to implement a loop.
-Being that **this.props.comments** is an array it makes sense that **.map()** would be the best option here.
+- Since the students will be proficient in JS, it's assumed that one of the recommendations is to implement a loop.
+Since **this.props.comments** is an array, it makes sense that **.map()** would be the best option here.

 **Talking Points**:

 - So let's take a minute to refactor our code to incorporate a **.map()**.

-- Since React is responsible to manage our elements it also needs a way to uniquely identify repeating elements such as the <Comment> components.
-React does so using a **key** property which in this case is the item's index position in the array as this will guarantee that it's unique.
+- Since React is responsible for managing our elements, it also needs a way to uniquely identify repeating elements such as the <Comment> components.
+React does so using a **key** property, which in this case is the item's index position in the array, as this will guarantee that it is unique.

 - Note: We could have put all of our code in one file, but it's a good practice to break components out into different files to help practice separation of concerns.
-The only downside is that we have to be extra conscious of remembering to **export / import** each component to the file where it's rendered.
+The only downside is that we have to be extra conscious of remembering to **export/import** each component to the file where it's rendered.

  </aside>